 Studies the major results in the metatheory of first-order logic.
 Examines consistency, completeness, and decidability.
 Discusses the general notion of an effectively computable process, Church’s thesis, and the existence of unsolvable problems.

 PHIL 4535.
 Philosophy of Mind.
 4 Hours.

 Seeks to show what puzzles and problems result from an honest attempt to answer these questions in a reasonable way: What is the relation between mind and body?
 Is the mental merely a function of bodily process and behavior, or does it somehow exist “over and above” the material?
 How are self-knowledge and knowledge of other minds achieved, and what is the relation between words and thoughts?
 Examines classical sources, such as Descartes and Locke, and contemporary sources, such as Wittgenstein and Putnam.
 Also seeks to arrive at some answers-however tentative or provisional-to these questions.
 Constantly challenges students to think and write well about these difficult subjects.
-Prereq. (a) ENGW 1111, ENGW 1102, ENGL 1111, or ENGL 1102 and (b) PHIL 2330 and (c) two additional philosophy courses; junior or senior standing.
+Requires prior completion of three philosophy courses or permission of instructor.

 PHIL 4545.
 Religion and Politics in South Asia.
 4 Hours.